 Health concerns are constantly changing and evolving; what was healthy yesterday may not be today.
-With that in mind, a simple question pops up to mind: “Is grilled chicken healthy?”
+With that in mind, a simple question pops up to mind: “Is grilling healthy?”
 As it turns out, the answer is not as straightforward as you might think…

 Is grilled chicken good for you?